Cross Keys Café will be closed for Election Day on May 20. The Museum will be open normal hours, 10 a.m. - 5 p.m. Plan Your Visit

 Dismiss notification

-Participation in this course is a compensated position for students and a six-week program.
+This is a compensated six-week commitment for students.
 Participants must be available for the entirety of the program on weekdays and live within commuting distance of the Museum of the American Revolution.
-Participants are provided with SEPTA passes, PATCO passes (if needed), and transportation to additional off-site tours and field trips.
+Transportation reimbursement to the Museum is offered, and transportation to additional off-site tours and field trips is included.

 Comcast NBCUniversal is the sponsor of the Museum’s African American Interpretive Program.